U.S. Open at a glance | Federal News Network

 BROOKLINE, Mass.
-(AP) — A brief look at the second round Friday of the U.S. Open at The Country Club:
+(AP) — A brief look at the third round Saturday of the U.S. Open at The Country Club:

-Leading: Collin Morikawa shot 4-under 66 and Joel Dahmen 68 to head into the weekend tied for the lead at 5-under 135.
+Leading: Will Zalatoris shot 3-under 67 and Matt Fitzpatrick had a 68 to share the lead at 4 under.

-Trailing: There’s a five-way tie for third at 4 under, headlined by defending champion Jon Rahm and Rory McIlroy.
-Also there are Aaron Wise, Beau Hossler and Hayden Buckley.
+Trailing: Jon Rahm made double bogey on 18 to fall one shot behind the leaders.

 READ MORE

 BROOKLINE, Mass.
-(AP) — A brief look at the second round Friday of the U.S. Open at The Country Club:
+(AP) — A brief look at the third round Saturday of the U.S. Open at The Country Club:

-Leading: Collin Morikawa shot 4-under 66 and Joel Dahmen 68 to head into the weekend tied for the lead at 5-under 135.
+Leading: Will Zalatoris shot 3-under 67 and Matt Fitzpatrick had a 68 to share the lead at 4 under.

-Trailing: There’s a five-way tie for third at 4 under, headlined by defending champion Jon Rahm and Rory McIlroy.
-Also there are Aaron Wise, Beau Hossler and Hayden Buckley.
+Trailing: Jon Rahm made double bogey on 18 to fall one shot behind the leaders.

 More AP golf: https://apnews.com/hub/golf and https://twitter.com/AP_Sports